nucypher/nucypher/docs/source/architecture/staking_contracts.rst

 .. note::

-    ..
-TODO: add link to audit report

-    While NuCypher had the staking pool contract audited, there remains smart contract risk and there are no guarantees about the logic.
+    While NuCypher had the staking pool contract `audited by MixBytes <https://github.com/mixbytes/audits_public/tree/master/NuCypher>`_, there remains smart contract risk and there are no guarantees about the logic.
 There is also the risk of trust in the *Owner* of the contract to not be malicious.
 See the `Risks`_ section below.

 The staking pool smart contract organizes multiple NU holders into one large Staker which delegates to a